 Observed Effects on Security.
-There were observed effects on security when the parties implemented the OSCE principles in the HCNM's recommendations.
-These effects could be seen regarding a number of the HCNM's specific recommendations, but primarily regarding the HCNM's overall recommendation.
+There were observed effects on security when parties implemented the OSCE principles in the HCNM's recommendations.
+These effects could be seen regarding a number of specific recommendations, but primarily regarding the HCNM's overall recommendation.